-- Small block walls are limited to a 10 foot height in one lift. - For small block walls, top cap units shall be used and shall be permanently attached by means of a resin anchor system. - For large block walls, capstone may be substituted for coping if specified on the design layout. - MSE walls shall not be used where exposure to acid water may occur such as in areas of coal mining. - MSE walls shall not be used where scour is a problem. - MSE walls with metallic soil reinforcement shall not be used where stray electrical ground currents may occur as would be present near electrical substations. - No utilities shall be allowed in the reinforced earth with the exception of storm water drainage. - The interior angle between two walls must be greater than 70 degrees. - Walls greater than 10 feet shall have a maximum batter of 1.5 inches per foot. - The friction angle used for the computation of horizontal forces within the reinforced soil shall be greater than or equal to 34 degrees. - All reinforcement shall be epoxy coated in the concrete face for walls subject to spraying from adjacent roadways (approximately 10 feet or less from the curb.) - All concrete except facing panels or units shall be CLASS B or B-1. - The friction angle of the soil to be retained by the reinforced earth shall be listed on the plans as well as the friction angle for the foundation material the wall is to rest on. - Seismic performance category and acceleration coefficient shall be listed on the plans. - Factors of Safety for MSE walls shall be 2.0 for overturning, 1.5 for sliding, 2.0 for ultimate bearing capacity and 1.5 for pullout resistance. - Factors of Safety for seismic design shall be 1.5 for overturning and 1.1 for sliding. - Do not use small block walls in the following locations:
+- Small block walls are limited to a 10 foot height in one lift. - For small block walls, top cap units shall be used and shall be permanently attached by means of a resin anchor system. - For large block walls, capstone may be substituted for coping and either shall be permanently attached to wall by panel dowels. - MSE walls shall not be used where exposure to acid water may occur such as in areas of coal mining. - MSE walls shall not be used where scour is a problem. - MSE walls with metallic soil reinforcement shall not be used where stray electrical ground currents may occur as would be present near electrical substations. - No utilities shall be allowed in the reinforced earth if future access to the utilities would require that the reinforcement layers be cut, or if there is a potential for material, which can cause degradation of the soil reinforcement, to leak out of the utilities into the wall backfill, with the exception of storm water drainage. - The interior angle between two walls must be greater than 70 degrees. - Small block walls may be battered up to 1.5 inches per foot. - The friction angle used for the computation of horizontal forces within the reinforced soil shall be greater than or equal to 34 degrees. - All reinforcement shall be epoxy coated in the concrete face for walls subject to spraying from adjacent roadways (approximately 10 feet or less from the curb.) - All concrete except facing panels or units shall be CLASS B or B-1. - The friction angle of the soil to be retained by the reinforced earth shall be listed on the plans as well as the friction angle for the foundation material the wall is to rest on. - Seismic performance category and acceleration coefficient shall be listed on the plans. - Factors of Safety for MSE walls shall be 2.0 for overturning, 1.5 for sliding, 2.0 for ultimate bearing capacity and 1.5 for pullout resistance. - Factors of Safety for seismic design shall be 1.5 for overturning and 1.1 for sliding. - Gutter type should be selected at the core team meeting. - When gutter is required without fencing, use Type A or Type B gutter (for detail, see Mo.
+Std.
+Plan 609.00). - When gutter is required with fencing, use Modified Type A or Modified Type B gutter (for detail, see Mo.
+Std.
+Plan 607.11). - When fencing is required without gutter, place in tube and grout behind the MSE wall (for detail, see Page 2.2-5). - Do not use small block walls in the following locations: